 One of the major driving forces of Alzheimer’s symptoms is a lack of a key chemical messenger called acetylcholine.

-Acetylcholine is an extremely important substance, allowing for fluid movement, memory, blood vessel dilation, heart rate regulation, and much more by enabling the appropriate nerves to send signals to each other.
+Acetylcholine is an extremely important substance that allows for fluid movement, memory, blood vessel dilation, heart rate regulation, and much more.

 The more deficient Alzheimer’s patients are in acetylcholine, the more they will struggle with both cognitive (especially memory) and physical symptoms.

-When a “message” is sent between neurons using acetylcholine, an enzyme called acetylcholinesterase comes along to break down the leftover acetylcholine.
+When the “message” is sent between neurons using acetylcholine, an enzyme called acetylcholinesterase comes along to break down the leftover acetylcholine.